 There is emerging evidence that micro-influencers, those with less than 10,000 followers, are more impactful and persuasive than Rent-a-Kardashians.
 The argument is that these people are specialists with deep understanding, insight and connections to their subject matter and to the people interested in their topics.
 The combination of alignment with a built-in audience plus “authenticity” supposedly yields greater believability and persuasiveness.

 The biggest unknown in influencer marketing is the pay-off – the ROI.
 Most marketers can’t figure out ROI.
 Many measure clicks or pageviews as engagement.
 Others measure the number of followers considered reach or count Instagram or blog traffic.
 Still others count downloads, clicks to secondary links or track direct sales.
 Most aren’t sure if they got value or impact for money.

-Influence is an elusive concept that’s difficult to measure accurately.
-The evolution of big data and artificial intelligence and the increasing sophistication of tracking tools represent our best shot at measuring the value of influencers.
-And while the jury is still out on the exact methodology, don’t be taken in by the hype.
+Influencers are seeing significant paydays while influence remains difficult to measure accurately.
+Big data, artificial intelligence and the increasing sophistication of tracking tools represent our best shot at measuring the value of influencers.
+In the interim, approach influencer marketing with a healthy skepticism.

 Danny Flamberg, EVP Managing Director of Digital Strategy and CRM at Publicis based in New York, has been building brands and building businesses for more than 30 years.Prior to joining Publicis, he led a successful global consulting group called Booster Rocket, as Managing Partner.
 Before becoming a consultant, he was Vice President of Global Marketing at SAP, SVP and Managing Director at Digitas in New York and Europe and President of Relationship Marketing at Amiratti Puris Lintas and Lowe Worldwide.